Internationales Congress Centrum Berlin: In popular culture

-The ICC features prominently in the 1980 disco musical The Apple, in which it appears as a futuristic concert venue.
+The ICC features prominently in the disco musical The Apple (1980), in which it appears as a futuristic concert venue.
 Many of the film's exterior and interior scenes were filmed in and around the building.

-The American rock band Grateful Dead played two concerts in the main hall at the ICC as part of their Europe tour in 1990.
-The concerts were on 19 and 20 October.
+The venue appears in the Wim Wenders film Wings of Desire (1987).

-The 2009 film The International was partly filmed in the interior of the ICC.
+On 19 and 20 October 1990, the American rock band Grateful Dead played two concerts in the main hall at the ICC as part of their European tour.

-The pedestrian tunnel was used as a set for popular dance track "Around the World (La La La La La)" by German Eurodance group ATC in 1999.
+In 1999, the pedestrian tunnel was used as a set for the popular dance track "Around the World (La La La La La)" by German Eurodance group ATC.

-It appears in Wim Wenders' 1987 film Wings of Desire.
+The film The International (2009) was partly filmed in the interior of the ICC.